bishalpandit/adventuresy-apis/README.md

 # Adventuresy Backend

 Backend for Adventuresy App(app.adventuresy.in) built on top of `Express JS` alongwith `PostgreSQL` database.
-Currently working on a service which will use `Socket.io` for hosting discussion rooms for the adventurers/travellers.
+Currently working on a service which will use `Socket.io` for hosting discussion rooms for adventurers/travellers.

 <!-- GETTING STARTED -->